-The practical assessment is focused on a criminal trial before a judge and jury in the Court of First Instance in which the defendant, Martin Leung, is charged with the single crime of rape.
+The practical assessment is focused on a criminal trial in the Court of First Instance before a judge and jury.
+Two defendants, Nathan Tang and Manuel Wong, are charged with attempted murder.
+Nathan Tang is further charged with two counts of blackmail and one count of theft.
+The indictment is contained in the attached 'Bundle of Evidential Material'.

 In order to complete the practical assessment, candidates will be required to do the following: